rodrigovedovato/learnyouahaskell/README.md

-# Learn You a Haskell for Great Good - Exercises
+# Learn You a Haskell for Great Good

-This repository contains the exercises from [Learn You a Haskell for Great Good](http://learnyouahaskell.com/)
+Este repositório contém exercícios e notas relacionados aos tópicos do livro [Learn You a Haskell for Great Good](http://learnyouahaskell.com/)